ALIENHHY/ALIENHHY.github.io/_pages/Others.md

 {% include base_path %}

 * I love traveling, fishing, hiking and any other outdoor activities!
-* I love basketball and badminton, and I'm a member of our school's team!
+* I love sports!
+I am a member of school basketball & badminton teams, and I’m also a beginner in table tennis!
 * I enjoy table games, such as billiards, mahjong, chess and go!
 * I enjoy music, especially folk songs, but I'm not good at singing.